tinesubic/dnd-puzzles/README.md

 #### 🜂 The Arcanist — *Truth*
 > *"You see the true names of magic.
 Trust your eyes — but you alone cannot solve this."*

 The Arcanist controls the **outer ring** and is the only player who can read the school name labels — but only on their own ring.
 They see the rune for the currently selected school appear in a purple pill above the Channel button, telling them exactly which school they're aligned to.
 The Arcanist is the **translator**.
-They communicate verbally with the others to identify which glyphs match which schools, since the others see only runes.

 #### 🜄 The Distorted Mind — *Corruption*
 > *"The Weave distorts your vision."*

 The Distorted Mind controls the **second ring**.
 Their reality is unstable: every 5 seconds, **4 random glyphs on their ring are replaced by glitching crystals**, hiding the runes underneath.
 They must wait for the corruption to shift before they can see what's actually on their ring.

-This player must be patient and call out glyphs as they come into focus, often guessing at what's hidden.

 #### 🜁 The Seer — *Awareness*
 > *"You perceive the magic permeating the rings.
 The names are hidden, but your awareness is limitless."*

 The Seer controls the **third ring** but sees **every glyph on every ring**.
 They are the only player with full visibility of the puzzle's current state.
-The names of the schools are still hidden — they must rely on the Arcanist's translations to know what each glyph means.
+The names of the schools are still hidden,

-The Seer's role is **strategic coordination**: cross-referencing what the Arcanist describes with what they can see across all rings.

 #### 🜃 The Warden — *Binding*
 > *"You bind the Weave, but it answers in kind — each turn of your ring sends ripples through the others, shifting their alignment."*

 The Warden controls the **inner ring**.
-Their power is also their curse: every time they rotate their ring by one position, **other rings are randomly shifted by 1–3 positions** in random directions.
+Every time they rotate their ring by one position, **other rings are randomly shifted by 1–3 positions** in random directions.

 The Warden is also the keeper of a cryptic riddle that hints at the solution:
 > *"The Weave broke when truth saw madness, sight became change, and the final hand chose protection over power."*